Polynomial Functors of Modules: Properties of Numerical Functors

 \bpr That A and B are equivalent follows from Theorem 7 of \cite{PM}, as does the equivalence of A$'$ and B$'$.
 Clearly B implies B$'$, so there remains to establish the implication of B by B$'$.
+Hence assume B$'$, and put